akutuva21/crnt-lean/docs/deficiency.md

 positive choice of rate constants, exactly one equilibrium per positive compatibility class, and that equilibrium is complex-balanced (Feinberg, *Chemical reaction network structure and the stability of complex isothermal reactors: the deficiency-zero and deficiency-one theorems*).
 When `δ = 1`, under additional graph hypotheses, uniqueness persists.
-Everything reported here is machine-checked under the default `import CRNT`, which is `sorry`-free and introduces no axioms beyond Mathlib's.
+The deficiency-one and advanced-deficiency algorithms that decide the capacity for multiple steady states from this same structure sit at the end of this document: the apparatus and the exclusion direction are proven, while the algorithm correctness equivalences are stated as named propositions but not proved.
+Every proven result reported here is machine-checked under the default `import CRNT`, which is `sorry`-free and introduces no axioms beyond Mathlib's.

 ## Complex balancing and the toric structure of equilibria